Q: How many applications were received last year and how large is the current class?

 Q: If I'm admitted to the Tulane MFIN program, when will I receive my I20?

-A: We do not provide an I20 until after a student has confirmed enrollment in the Tulane MFIN.
-To confirm enrollment, a student must complete the commitment form, pay the $1,000 commitment deposit, and submit a photocopy of your passport photo page.
+A: We do not provide an I-20 until after a student has confirmed enrollment in the Tulane MFIN.
+To confirm enrollment, a student must complete the commitment form, pay $1,500 commitment deposit, and submit a photocopy of your passport and/or VISA photo page.
+The commitment deposit will be deducted from your tuition amount once your enroll and began classes.
+This deposit is not refundable, If you choose to withdraw your admission after you submit the $1,500 deposit.

 Q: What is current placement rate and average salary for the most recent class of MFINs?